Vyral/base-template/_posts/2018-11-12-making-your-first-hire.md

 {% include youtube.html %}

-When should you hire your first assistant? &nbsp;
+When should you hire your first assistant?

 This question reminds me of the first time I read Gary Keller’s book “The Millionaire Real Estate Agent” back in 1994.
 There’s section in the back called “A Snapshot of a Millionaire Agent” where various millionaire agents speak on the record about their failures, motivations, and keys to success. **A common theme among their keys to success was hiring an assistant early**—some of them within their first year.
 Another common theme among their list of failures was not hiring an assistant their first year.